mrfdev/CMI/Resources/Add-ons/essentialsx/README.md

 ## Installation Instructions

-Get the .yml file(s) and open it in your favourite YAML editor.
+Get the .yml file(s) and open it in your favorite YAML editor.
 Such as Notepad++ on Windows or Sublime Text 4 on macOS.
-You cannot use regular notepad or Microsoft Word.
+You cannot use a regular notepad or Microsoft Word.

 After some initial customizing or perhaps adding any permission requirements, you could delete the commands you don't wish to use.

 Optional step, you can now start adding the CMI custom alias permissions to the appropriate groups.

-Now add the CMI file into `~/plugins/CMI/CustomAlias/` so you get `~/plugins/CMI/CustomAlias/1MB-EssentialsX-cmds.yml` and type `/cmi reload`.
+Now add the CMI file into `~/plugins/CMI/CustomAlias/` so you get `~/plugins/CMI/CustomAlias/1MB-EssentialsX-cmds.yml` and type `/CMI reload`.

-- Ideally to properly register all these commands I do recommend to `/stop` the server.
+- Ideally, to properly register all these commands I do recommend to `/stop` the server.
 Then put the yml file inside the customAlias folder and then start the server.

-- Don't forget if you already have mapped or made any old EssentialsX commands, to either remove it that location or remove them from this file.
+- Don't forget if you already have mapped or made any old EssentialsX commands, to either remove that location or remove them from this file.

 Optionally you can put the BSP file into `~/plugins/BossShopPro/shops/` so you get `~/plugins/BossShopPro/shops/1MB-social-gui.yml` and then type `/bs reload`.